Publications

 • Larsson, Martin

 Swedish National Road and Transport Research Institute, Infrastructure, Infrastructure maintenance.
-Department of Building Materials, KTH Royal Institute of Technology, Stockholm, Sweden.
+Division of Building Materials, Department of Civil and Architectural Engineering, School of Architecture and the Built Environment, KTH Royal Institute of Technology, Stockholm, Sweden .

 Abstract [en]